Social Media KPI Dashboard Template (2026): The 12 Metrics I’d Track + Simple Table

 Skip targets for KPIs you cannot influence weekly.
 A number you cannot move becomes a number you cannot manage.

-Common KPI Dashboard Mistakes
+Common Social Media KPI Dashboard Mistakes

 Dashboards break for boring reasons.
 Tracking too many KPIs creates zero accountability.
 No owner and no cadence turns reporting into archaeology.
 No decision attached turns numbers into decoration.
 Inconsistent definitions make trendlines meaningless.